This guide will help you get acquainted with DareNET and start chatting with ease.

 For instance, if you were going to milk your goat, you might type:

 When you return to, type:

 and the away message will be removed from your information.
-You may be tempted to use a script which announces your
+You may be tempted to use a script that announces your

 /away status to all channels.
 Please be aware that this can annoy some people.